catinsurance/IsaacBlueprints/docs/tutorials/crash_course/familiars.md

 function mod:FamiliarUpdate(familiar)
 	local player = familiar.Player
 	local fireDir = player:GetFireDirection()
-	--We check FireCooldown before :Shoot() as we know familiars can only fire if its 0 local canFire = familiar.FireCooldown == 0
+	--We check FireCooldown before :Shoot() as we know familiars can only fire if its 0. local canFire = familiar.FireCooldown == 0

 	familiar:Shoot()

-	--Checking FireCooldown, we know :Shoot() successfully fired something if FireCooldown is now above 0. if canFire and familiar.FireCooldown > 0 then --Callback runs at 30 fps and FireCooldown decreases by 1 every frame --30 = 1 second
+	--Checking FireCooldown, we know :Shoot() successfully fired something if FireCooldown is now above 0. if canFire and familiar.FireCooldown > 0 then --Callback runs at 30 fps and FireCooldown decreases by 1 every frame.
+		--30 = 1 second.
 		local newCooldown = 30

-		--Account for Forgotten Lullaby that halves the cooldown if player:HasTrinket(TrinketType.TRINKET_FORGOTTEN_LULLABY) then
+		--Account for Forgotten Lullaby that halves the cooldown. if player:HasTrinket(TrinketType.TRINKET_FORGOTTEN_LULLABY) then
-			--math.floor is to remove decimals and make it an integer instead of a float newCooldown = math.floor(familiar.FireCooldown / 2)
+			--math.floor is to remove decimals and make it an integer instead of a float. newCooldown = math.floor(familiar.FireCooldown / 2)
 		end